The importance of Documenting a Work Environment from your first day of employment

 I strongly recommend that if you haven’t been documenting your workplace, you start today.

-I created the Hostile Work Environment Escape Strategy Documentation Journal and planner for that purpose.
+I created the AntiHR Documentation Journal for that purpose.
 It’s not just a journal with lines for notes, it also provides a monthly planner and prompts, reminders, and definitions of specific problematic workplace occurrences that people of color, and specifically Black Women, should look out for in the workplace.